Jaffer-sadiq/GitHub-Actions/Labfiles/module3.md

 Parallelism allows you to run jobs or steps concurrently, reducing the total execution time.

+In this task, you'll fork a public repository and create a GitHub action using Matrix build.

 1. Naviagte to the [sample-node-project](https://github.com/acemilyalcin/sample-node-project) repo and click on **Fork** **(2)**.

    ![](../media/21-06-2024(1).png)